abdullah-mallah/war-card-game-examination2-sustainableProgramming/README.md

 3- ("make coverage") to do coverage
-4- ("coverage report -m") to see the coverage report 5- ("make test") to run flake8, pylint tests and coverage at the same time When you finish your tests and coverage you can close the vetual environment using ("deactivate").
+4- ("coverage report -m") to see the coverage report 5- ("make test") to run flake8, pylint tests and coverage at the same time When you finish your tests and coverage you can close the virtual environment using ("deactivate").

-How to generate documentation and html:(abdullah)
+How to generate documentation and HTML:
 ---------------------------------------
 After oppening git bash in the game file and activating venv you need to use ("make doc") to generation documentation of the game

-How to generate uml:(abdullah)
+How to generate UML:
 -------------------
 After opening the virtual environment in the path of the game and activate it and generating documentation you need to use ("pip install graphviz") then ("pyreverse classes/*.py") then: